 Reimbursement is the lower of the billed charge or 15 percent of the MAR for the procedure.
-Modifier AS shall be used when a physician assistant or nurse practitioner acts as an assistant surgeon and bills as an assistant surgeon.
+Modifier AS shall be

 Modifier PE: Physician Assistants and Advanced Practice Registered Nurses

 Physician assistant and advanced practice registered nurse services are identified by adding modifier (PE) to the usual procedure number.
 A physician assistant must be properly certified and licensed by the State of Alaska and/or licensed or certified in the state where services are provided.
 An advanced practice registered nurse (APRN) must be properly certified and licensed by the State of Alaska and/or licensed or certified in the state where services are provided.